 - Open your browser, enter the IP address of your router (192.168.0.1) and click OK. - Enter your username (admin) and password (blank by default).
-Click OK to enter the web configuration page for the device. - Click on the Home tab and click the WAN button. - To change the MTU enter the number in the MTU field and click the Apply button to save your settings. - Test your email.
+Click OK to enter the web configuration page for the device. - Click on Setup and then click Manual Configure. - To change the MTU enter the number in the MTU field and click Save Settings to save your settings. - Test your e-mail.
 If changing the MTU does not resolve the problem, continue changing the MTU in increments of ten.